Prior to your enrollment at Eastern Illinois University, there are a few things that you can take care of.

 - Work on your resume.
 Meet with Career Services.

 - Apply for Department Approval for Student Teaching the semester prior to student teaching.
+You will get an email from Dr. Laughlin-Schultz describing the portfolio contents and giving you a deadline.

 - Get your teaching license.
 You will be licensed to teach all regular social science courses and AP and honors courses in your specialization (whether it is history, political science, geography, etc.), grades 9-12.
 It is very important that you follow the instructions that you receive from your Student Teaching Coordinator very carefully and send all of your completed materials to Teacher Licensure Officer, Eastern Illinois University, 600 Lincoln Avenue, Charleston, IL 61920.
 At the end of the semester, after grades are posted, your completed licensure paperwork will be returned to you after your grades, graduation, and other requirements have been verified.
 Please contact Ms. Jan Hickox at 217-581-2200 if you have not received your completed paperwork within 4-6 weeks after grades are posted.
 “Holds” on your record as well as name and address problems can cause delays, so it is important to contact Ms. Hickox if you have a name or address change that is different than the one initially submitted.